Loki (Marvel Cinematic Universe): Battle with the Dark Elves

-Destruction of Asgard
+Destruction of Asgard and death

-From 2013 to 2017, Loki rules Asgard disguised as Odin, having kept the real Odin under a spell on Earth.
-During this time, the disguised Loki sends Sif to Earth on a mission and later banishes her from Asgard.

 In 2017, Thor returns to Asgard and discovers Loki's ruse, making Loki reveal himself to the shocked Asgardians.
 After Loki tells Thor where Odin is, he is taken by Thor back to Earth to New York City.
-Loki is trapped through a portal by Stephen Strange as a threat to Earth, before him and Thor are sent into another portal in to Norway, where they find a dying Odin, who explains that his passing will allow his firstborn child, Hela, to escape from a prison she was sealed in long ago.
-Hela appears, destroying Mjölnir to Loki's shock, and forces Thor and Loki from the Bifröst out into space.
+Loki is trapped through a portal by Stephen Strange as a threat to Earth, before being dropped out of the portal into the New York Sanctum.
+He and Thor are then sent into another portal to Norway, where they find a dying Odin, who explains that his passing will allow his firstborn child, Hela, to escape from a prison she was sealed in long ago.
+Hela appears, destroying Mjölnir to Loki's shock, and forces an escaping Thor and Loki from the Bifröst out into space.
 Loki lands on the planet Sakaar, and quickly ingratiates himself to the ruler of that world, the Grandmaster.
 Thor later crash-lands on Sakaar and is captured by the slave trader Valkyrie, a former member of the ancient order of Valkyries defeated by Hela.
 After convincing Valkyrie and Loki to help, they steal a ship with which to escape through a wormhole to Asgard – but not before Loki again attempts to betray Thor, causing Thor to leave Loki behind on Sakaar.
 However, Loki is found by Korg, Miek, and others who join him aboard a large vessel stolen from the Grandmaster called the Statesman.
 He leads them to return to Asgard and help the Asgardians escape the battle between Thor and Hela's forces, proclaiming himself their savior in the process.
 During the battle, on Thor's order, Loki goes to Odin's treasure room and places the crown of Surtur in the eternal flame kept there, thus causing an enormous form of Surtur to appear and destroy Hela and Asgard.
 In the process of doing so however, he steals the Tesseract from Odin's treasure vault.
 Thor, crowned king, decides to take the Asgardians to Earth despite Loki's concerns about how he will be received there.

-Death

-While en-route to Earth, in 2018, Loki and Thor are intercepted by a large spacecraft carrying Thanos and his children, alerted to their location by the presence of the Tesseract secretly being held by Loki.
+While en-route to Earth, in 2018, Loki and Thor are intercepted by a large spacecraft, the Sanctuary II, carrying Thanos and his adopted children, alerted to their location by the presence of the Tesseract secretly being held by Loki.
 After wiping out half of the Asgardians onboard while the rest flee via escape pods, Thanos, wielding the Power Stone, overpowers Thor and Hulk, kills Heimdall, and claims the Space Stone from the Tesseract that Loki hands over to him in order to spare Thor's life.
 In a last act of self-sacrifice, Loki pretends to swear allegiance to Thanos, only to attempt to stab his throat.
-Thanos intercepts the attack with one of his infinity stones, and kills Loki by snapping his neck, leaving his body to be cradled in his brother's arms.
+Thanos intercepts the attack with the Space Stone and kills Loki by snapping his neck, leaving his body to be cradled in Thor's arms as their ship explodes.